 PostgreSQL offers a variety of date functions for manipulating timestamps.
 To separate the useful from the obscure, we're sharing how-tos for the most frequently used Postgres date functions and business scenarios where they come in handy.

 We've made the data for each example available in the Mode Public Warehouse.
 Try each date function in Mode as you work your way through these examples.
-Sign up for an account and open a new report to begin.
+Sign up for an account in Mode Studio and open a new report to begin.

 Rounding off timestamps with DATE_TRUNC